huaminghuangtw/Second-Brain/huaming-second-brain/Emotion Control.md

 - The Two Arrows: In life, we cannot always control the first arrow.
 However, the second arrow is our REACTION to the first.
 The second arrow is always optional.
 - "Between (triggering) stimulus and (emotional) response there is a space (gap).
 In that space is our power to choose our response.
 In our response lies our growth and our freedom." — Viktor Frankl
+- "Your living is determined not so much by what life brings to you as by the attitude you bring to life; not so much by what happens to you as by the way your mind looks at what happens." — Khalil Gibran